 Training could be developed which empowers enterprises to deliver on goals such as democratizing AI while mitigating the challenges discussed in this document.

 - AI-specific security training ensures that engineers are aware of the risks posed to their AI and the resources at their disposal.
-This material needs to be delivered in conjunction with current training on protecting customer data.
+This material needs to be delivered with current training on protecting customer data.

 - This could be accomplished without requiring every data scientist to become a security expert – instead, the focus is placed on educating developers on Resilience and Discretion as applied to their AI use cases.